 Cumulative Need: We do not operate a banded system with cumulative need.
 If you have more than one priority need (reasonable preference allocation).
 We will use your highest priority to place you in the correct band.

 Time Waited: You will be placed in the priority band in effective band date order.
 Those who waited the longest will be the highest in the list.
 See 4.4.12 to see how we determine your effective band date.

 Suspension of Bidding: We do not operate a lower band for reduced preference.
 Instead we manage this within the administration of the housing register and bidding process.
 In this way we promote good tenant behaviour and sustainable tenancies.
 See 4.4.3

-Adequately Housed: You will be in band 4.
+Adequately Housed: You will be in band 3.
 If you are adequately housed.

 You will still get the benefit of any properties that have a specific local lettings criteria attached.
-See 5.2.6
+See 5.1.4 a change of accommodation could reasonably be expected to alleviate the problem.